bitcoin-sv/bsv-components-library/net/doc/README.md

   react to it.
 The application only needs to *subscribe* to the events it's interested int, and it wil get notified as soon as they occur.

 * Request and action: *JCL* also provides a way for your application to make *Requests* to the Blockchain Network.
-Since *JCYL* is a low-level library, these Requests are always related to different aspects of the protocol, like sendign a message, connecting/disconnecting from a Peer, requesting a TX or a Block, etc.
+These Requests are always related to different aspects of the protocol, like sendign a message, connecting/disconnecting from a Peer, requesting a TX or a Block, etc.

 ![high level architecture](jcl-Net.png)